 Is hers a story of triumph?
 Ayers, I believe, would say, ‘yes.’
 You just need the right frame.
 And the chronological frame of a life, like the dates of a war, is just not big enough.

-Look for my interview with Edward Ayers coming soon to Heartlands.
+Read my interview with Edward Ayers here.